Skip to contents

 )

-The microbenchmark package operates by executing each command 100 times and summarizing the resulting execution times in milliseconds.
+The microbenchmark package operates by executing each command 100 times and summarizing the resulting execution times in nanoseconds.
 The results are then presented side by side in graphical form to facilitate a direct and intuitive comparison across commands.

 All the tasks are completed significantly faster when using HaDeX2.